wendux/fly/README.md

 ## Example

-The following example, if not specified, can be executed in both browsers and node runtimes.
+The following example, if not specified, can be executed in all javaScript runtimes.

 ### Performing a `GET` request